Corralix/warframeBot/README.md

 - Baro Ki'Teer (next visit and items)
 - Teshin (Weekly item)

-## TODO

 - Add a clock to `worldcycle` command to alert (@customrole) users of rarer times (eg. night on Cetus)
 - Add an alert (@customrole) to invasions so users know when there are good invasions (eg. orokin potatoes)
-- Buttons for `spfissures` and probably `fissures` and figure out how to dynamically create buttons (pref 1 page, only make 2 if too long)